Income Tax Calculator

 BTL deductions refer to the Standard Deduction or Itemized Deductions from Schedule A and personal exemptions.
 A BTL deduction is always limited to the amount of the actual deduction.
 For example, a $1,000 deduction can only reduce net taxable income by $1,000.
 Please consult the official IRS website for more detailed information regarding precise calculations of tax deductions.
 Examples of common BTL deductions are listed below along with basic information.

-- Mortgage interest–This can apply to a regular mortgage up to a certain limit; $750,000 (or $375,000 if married filing separately) in 2018, for a main residency, a second mortgage, a line of credit, or a home equity loan.
+- Mortgage interest–This can apply to a regular mortgage up to a certain limit; $750,000 (or $375,000 if married filing separately) in 2018 and 2019, for a main residency, a second mortgage, a line of credit, or a home equity loan.
 Loans that aren't secured debt on a home are considered personal loans, which are not deductible.
 The IRS defines a "home" as anything from a house, to a condo, co-op, mobile home, boat, or RV.

 - Charitable donations–Only donations to qualified charities can qualify as tax deductions.
 Handouts to the homeless or payments to local organizations that aren't classified as a nonprofit by the IRS cannot be tax deductible.